Goda Masala Powder Recipe

 KEY TAKEAWAYS

-• Preserve the freshness of your homemade spice blend by storing it in an airtight container, away from moisture and direct sunlight.
+• Enhance the shelf life and freshness of the powder by storing it in an airtight glass container.

 How to Make Goda Masala Powder?
 (Step by Step Guide with Images)